Web3-Plurality/Plurality-Verifier/vc-issuer/README.md

 1. Go to http://test.bcovrin.vonx.io/
 2. Provide a 32 character wallet seed on the right side under "Authenticate a new DID" and click on "Register DID"
-3. Make a copy of the provided [.env-example file](.env-example) with the name `.env`.
+3. Make a copy of the provided [.env.example file](.env.example) with the name `.env`.
 Set the `AGENT1_SEED` to the wallet seed.
 Repeat this process for the second DID if needed, and set the `ACAPY_SEED2` to the second wallet seed.

 ## Get a public IP

 If you did not deploy your agent on a server with a public ip it won't have public endpoints to communicate with other agents.
 A simple way to get public endpoints for your agent is to set up [ngrok](https://ngrok.com/).

 If you have set up ngrok you can use the `start-with-tunnels.sh` script to start your agent with public endpoints.
 Note that this scripts expects the `ngrok` command to be available in the global path, and additionally requires the `jq` command (which may need to be installed first on your machine).

 ```s
 ./start-with-tunnels.sh
 ```

 To terminate all ngrok tunnels you can use

 ```s
 ./kill-tunnels.sh
 ```

-***BE AWARE:*** If you don't have any security enabled the Business Partner API and the frontend will be publicly available.
+**_BE AWARE:_** If you don't have any security enabled the Business Partner API and the frontend will be publicly available.
 This is in particular important when running in Aries mode where the public IP is written to the ledger.

 ## Setup Security

 In your `.env` under `Security config` file set

 ```s
 BPA_SECURITY_ENABLED=true
 ```

 and a username and password.

 Ideally also configure a secure connection between the backend services (core and aca-py).
 This can be achieved by setting an API key in `.env` file via `ACAPY_ADMIN_CONFIG` (see example).

 **Note**: If security is enabled the BPA must be run behind a TLS proxy, if login over plain HTTP is desired `-Dmicronaut.session.http.cookie-secure=false` needs to be set in the JAVA_OPTS section of the docker-compose.yml for both bpa1 and bpa2.
 If this is not set the login will fail in Chrome based browsers.